UtkarshTheDev/HomeMeal/project-docs/Implementation-Plan.md

   1. In your `App.js`, check if a user is authenticated.
   2. Fetch the user's role from Supabase.
   3. Render the corresponding dashboard (e.g., `CustomerDashboard`, `MakerDashboard`, or `DeliveryDashboard`).

+_Status: [✓] DONE_
+Implemented role-based navigation in \_layout.tsx with distinct tabs for each user role.
+Added authentication checks to route users to appropriate screens based on their status and role.

 ---